 Mistake #1: Elements Don’t Work in Harmony

-You can get one element running and then you can add another.
-Say you’re driving ads to opt in for your circuit, then you get that going and then layer in retargeting to people who have not watched the video yet.
-Then layer in texting or direct message outreach to people who have signed up or got to the page and haven’t signed up yet.

-The great thing is that it doesn’t have to be done all at once.
+For example, if you’re driving ads to opt in for your Circuit, you can get that going and then decide to retarget people who have not watched the video yet.
+You might then add another layer in by texting or doing DM outreach to people who got to the page but haven’t signed up yet.
+It doesn’t have to be done all at once.
 It can be done in stages, but each one of them can build on each other.

-And you have this ecosystem of people seeing you in a lot of different places.
-It gives the impression of your brand being everywhere, and the more that you are everywhere, the more people are thinking that your product or service really is good.
+But the big mistake that course creators are making is not having all of these elements working in harmony.
+When you do have this ecosystem of people seeing you in a lot of different places, it gives people the impression of you being everywhere.
+And the more that you are everywhere, the more people are thinking that your product or service really is good.

 Mistake #2: Not Sending Reminders

-A lot of course creators think, “They didn’t watch it or they didn’t open the email or they abandoned it then they must not want it.”
-That’s not the case!
-There’s nothing wrong with reminding people.
 It’s not bothersome to them because they wouldn’t have signed up in the first place if they weren’t interested.
-Reminding them guides them back to where they were.
-The mindset of a lot of business owners is that they don’t want to bother people.
-Their thinking goes in a downward spiral: “Nobody wants my stuff, and this is never going to be successful.”
-No!
-You just have to remind them.
+Reminding them simply guides them back to where they were before.
+The mindset of a lot of business owners is that they don’t want to annoy people.
+Their thinking can then go down a spiral of: “Nobody wants my stuff, and this is never going to be successful…” No!
+You just have to remind them it’s there.

 Mistake #3: Broken Buttons